Liberal Studies Degree Requirements

 Individualized Concentrations include social sciences (including Sociology, Anthropology, Communications and Political Science), applied social sciences (including Business, Health Administration, Sociology, Anthropology and Communications), and humanities (including History, English, and Theater, Communications and Art and Design).
 Courses are distributed over the 100, 200 and 300 levels and across at least two disciplines.
 Courses are offered on Glenside campus day/evening.

-385 Social Theory (3 credits;alternate years Spring/ Fall; 7-week online) This survey of the contributions of major classical, modern and post-modern theorists, presented within their social and historic context considers the works of Marx, Weber, Durkheim, Freud, Parsons, Mead and Goffman, Habermas, Bourdieu as well as Appadurai, Butler, Hooks, Foucault, Baudrillard and Haraway and other theorists.
+385 Social Theory (3 credits; 7-week online) This survey of the contributions of major classical, modern and post-modern theorists, presented within their social and historic context considers the works of Marx, Weber, Durkheim, Freud, Parsons, Mead and Goffman, Habermas, Bourdieu as well as Appadurai, Butler, Hooks, Foucault, Baudrillard and Haraway and other theorists.
 Reviews critiques and elaborations of the theories and assesses their influences on contemporary thought in the social sciences and humanities.

 160 Leadership Theories (3 credits; 7 week online and blended) Leadership is one of the most desired traits for employees, yet few people genuinely understand what it is and how to achieve it.
 This course examines the roots of leadership theory and explores various perspectives in an effort to lead the student to that understanding.

-1XX Dynamic Communications (3 credits; 7-week online and blended) Pending Approval Through exercises and observations, students will learn how communication has an energy level.
+164 Dynamic Communications (3 credits; 7-week online and blended) Through exercises and observations, students will learn how communication has an energy level.
 How we speak and how we go about encouraging others to share their thoughts, feelings and beliefs will either inspire others to take action, or will deflate others who will not take action.
 A main objective of any leader is to influence others toward the achievement of goals and results.
 Engaging others to take a path toward success is done by creating open and direct dialogue.
 Learning to listen actively and seeking to fully understand are two other aspects to this highly interactive course.
-Business writing—the ability to clearly express an idea in writing—will also be addressed.
+The course will also address leader's writing to create vision, educate and motivate, instruct and get things done.

 162 Leader as Coach and Mentor (3 credits; 7-week online and blended) No leader can perform every task by him or herself.
 The true legacy of a leader is how well they prepare others to accept roles of increasing responsibility in the organization.
 This course explores the function of leader as coach and mentor.
 It begins by examining the history of what motivates people in the workplace and how to apply these motivation techniques to the leader’s current situation.
 It then teaches students how to systematically create coaching plans, develop the competencies necessary to be an effective coach and how to deal with the difficult conversations that a coach must occasionally have with those who are being coached.